Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 Where Trip Genie is now

-Trip Genie exists.
+Trip Genie is live as an MVP, and it’s pretty basic.
 It runs.
 It mostly works.
-It still needs better preference memory and cleaner data flow between conversation and itinerary.
-But it feels alive and it can be shown to actual humans for feedback, reactions and more.
-More importantly, I now understand where to push automation and where to step in without fighting the tools.
+It still needs better preference memory and cleaner data flow between conversation and itinerary and it probably has more bugs than I’ve discovered.
+But it feels alive and it can be shown to actual humans for feedback, insights and innovation.
+This human connection is why I do UX, and It’s a joy to spend time iterating on immediate data from real uses.

 That understanding is the real product I walked away with.